wemake-services/jekyll-theme-hackcss/_posts/2017-09-26-attackingrustforfunandprofit.md

 Not really.

 Buffer overflows rely on the fact that the buffer is pushed to the stack before the return instruction pointer (and, of course, a missing bounds check).
 Rust sticks bounds checks all over the place, but even if you bypass those, either through abuse of `unsafe` or custom types that skip bounds checks, the stack memory layout makes it really difficult (if not impossible).
+A key protection is that Rust doesn't ever (?) put a 'growable' object like a &str/String/Vec on the stack.
+This means that an exploit would need to overwrite very large amounts of data, likely causing a crash in other ways before taking control of the program.

 This supports Rust's memory safety claims, as well as providing a fun way to play with rust-gdb.